Bangkok: The Ugly Underbelly of Thailand

 I sit at the edge of the bed, in tears.
 My head is pounding with the likes of a migraine that has not left me in two days.
-My eyes are closed, and I fear to open them for having to deal with my surroundings; I am in a dingy windowless room, walls stained by the greasy hands of hundreds if not thousands of travelers before me.
+My eyes are closed, and I fear to open them for having to deal with my surroundings; I am in a dingy windowless room in Bangkok, walls stained by the greasy hands of hundreds if not thousands of travelers before me.
 The smell of raw sewage nauseatingly permeates the room from the bathroom shower drain; a hole in the floor.
 A bare and harsh fluorescent bulb flashes above me, casting a garish and unworldly tinge on the room; I am sure I’ve seen this in a horror movie before.

 And this is a vast improvement on the place we stayed in last night.